Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step2.md

 ```

 ##### Let's break down the command, you just ran:
-- `group1` group to run against.
-You can also use the name of an individual host, so `host01` would work just as well for this example.
+- `group1` group to run against; defined in your inventory file.
+- `host01` would work just as well for this example.
 - `myhosts` name of the inventory file listing all available hosts.
 - `command` module to use (the command module returns the result of a bash command).
 - `date` argument for the module, in this case a standard shell command date.